calebtech/DataAnalysis/README.md

 ### Note: Module names should be a single word, consisting of only lowercase letters and numbers.
 The name must start with a letter, and must be unique.

-Now extract Gateway-WHMCS-master.zip and then rename the Gateway-WHMCS-master > dns_gateway and zip it again.
+Now extract Gateway-WHMCS-master.zip and then rename the Gateway-WHMCS-master to dns_gateway and zip it again.

 ### Step 2